systematic-magic/aop/editorials.rst

 	- Check that "News on:" is formatted in bold italics and colored in black.

 	- Check that "Title of reference article" is followed by "by" and "first author Last Name of reference article".
-If there is more then 1 author in reference article, than first author Last Name should be followed by "et al."
+If there are more then 3 authors in reference article, than first author Last Name should be followed by "et al." If article is written by 1 or 2 authors, then "et al." is **not** required.

 	- Check that first author (or first author et al.) is followed by "Oncotarget."